vpsingh22/END/04 - Pytorch/README.md

 # Solution to Assignment 4:

-The purpose of the assignment is to learn Advanced python that will find its use further in the course.

-## Problems given in the assignment were :
+## Problem given in the assignment was to :

 Write a code for sentiment analysis with following constraints:
 - It has 3 LSTM layers